 What are the pros and cons of AI in banking?

 Using AI applications in banking offers several pros: It can make banking safer, faster, and more convenient for customers.
-AI can also add efficiency to business processes and allow for better decision-making.
+AI may also add efficiency to business processes and allow for better decision-making.
 The largest criticism of using artificial intelligence for banking is that the new, tech-led credit approval processes could lead to discrimination.
-The Consumer Financial Protection Bureau has taken steps this year to hold financial services companies accountable, requiring that they explain to rejected applicants why they are being denied.
+The Consumer Financial Protection Bureau has taken steps to hold financial services companies accountable, requiring that they explain to rejected applicants why they are being denied.

 Photo credit: iStock/z_wei